 I’m using the term “preamp” as a dedicated gadget like the Focusrite OctoPre first and as a component in recording equipment circuitry the second time.
 Another thing to consider is the tone.
 You might find subtle differences between two preamps, thanks to their circuitry, and not to mention that some employ onboard compressor, EQ, and other tone-shaping/dynamics processors.

 However, if you already own a decent audio interface, an outboard preamp is unessential.
-Take a look at this article to know how to decide whether you own a good audio interface, and if not, how to buy one.
-You’ll also find a list of recommendations for every kind of budget and usage.
 But if you think you do need a preamp, have a look at these:

 You’ll need to select a preamp based on the number of inputs you need and your intended use.
 For instance, if you want clean recordings from multiple mics, I would recommend a transformer-less preamp, whereas, for a characterful audio recording, I would suggest a tube/FET preamp.
 Let’s have a look at some of the best available in the market: